 Windy Point offers two fantastic dives: explore the shallow northern waters for a relaxed freedive or snorkel, or head into the deeper blue to experience the famous “Fish Soup.

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Windy Point.
+Daily high/low temperatures, conditions and rain probability.

 Windy Point sits just north of Oak Park at the end of the Cronulla Peninsula and offers a more varied experience than its immediate neighbour.
 The site has two distinct personalities depending on where you dive it.
 The northern, shallower section — 5 m and under — is a relaxed boulder field suited to freedivers and snorkellers.
 The main reef to the east runs to 13 m with genuine topographic interest: gutters, reef edges, and the famous Fish Soup aggregation where schools of bream, luderick, and sweep stack up in the water column in impressive numbers.
 On a good day, Fish Soup is one of the most visually striking encounters in Sydney waters.